-Moon hoax theorists argue that this makes no sense: the horizon should be miles away.
+Moon hoax theorists such as Bill Kaysing argue that this makes no sense: the horizon should be miles away.
 For them it proves that the picture was taken on a small movie set and that the “horizon” is actually the line where the black backdrop that faked the sky met the edge of the set floor.

-However, if we look at AS11-40-5961 (below), another photograph of the same location taken from a greater distance in roughly the same direction, we can see that the shadow of the LM actually doesn’t reach the horizon at all.
-Moreover, the alleged “movie set” must have been huge.
+However, if we look at AS11-40-5961 (Figure 5.8-3), another photograph of the same location taken from a greater distance in roughly the same direction, we can see that the shadow of the LM actually doesn’t reach the horizon at all.
+Moreover, this photo shows that the alleged “movie set” would have had to be huge.

-A photograph of the Apollo 11 landing site taken by the Lunar Reconnaissance Orbiter (2009).
+Figure 5.8-6.
+Image of the Apollo 11 landing site taken by the Lunar Reconnaissance Orbiter in 2009.

-It should be noted, however, that the horizon on the Moon is much closer to the observer than on Earth because the Moon is a smaller world.
+Incidentally, on the Moon the horizon is much closer to the observer than on Earth because the Moon is a smaller world.
 Barring any valleys, hills or mountains, the lunar horizon is about 2.43 kilometers (1.5 miles) from an observer whose eyes are 1.7 meters (5 feet 7 inches) above the ground.
 On Earth, for that same observer the horizon is about 4.7 kilometers (3 miles) away.
 From the point of view of the cameras mounted on the astronaut’s chest bracket, about 1.5 meters (4 feet 11 inches) above the ground, the lunar horizon would be even closer: just 2.28 kilometers (1.41 miles).